 This morning I woke up sad.
 Nothing dramatic happened.
-No life altering news had been delivered.
-In fact before going to bed last night we received good news about our next grandchild.
+No life-altering news had been delivered.
+In fact, before going to bed last night we received good news about our next grandchild.

-After fixing my coffee I settled on the couch with my bible.
-A question in my study asked me to read Daniel 10, which says, “I, Daniel, had been mourning for three entire weeks.”
+After fixing my coffee I settled on the couch with my Bible.
+A question in my Bible study material asked me to read Daniel 10, which says, “I, Daniel, had been mourning for three entire weeks.”
 This was not a man given to exaggeration, so he made it clear it was not parts of three weeks but every day for 21 straight days.
 Nor was Daniel an ordinary man, for he was repeatedly titled “man of high esteem” in his frequent interactions with angelic beings.
 Mistakenly we think a visit by an angel would be thrilling and life-giving.
 Daniel found it exhausting and life draining.

 I became all His decades ago, but His refining work never ceases.
 Rather than getting easier the faith trials become more difficult with time.
 Baby steps for babies.
 Grown-up strides for the mature.
 I want to be mature so I must accept His purifying work that is individualized for me even when I can’t see the next step ahead.

 I’ve been in this place before so I know He will continue His work until He pleases to pause.
 The sun will shine again.
 And if the answers to my prayers don’t come at all or as I expected I will choose to believe and follow.
-Jesus loves me this I know.
+Jesus loves me, this I know.
 And that is all that matters.

 A prayer for you and me from 1916: “Cause Thy face to shine upon the dark places through which we ay be called to pass this day and may we be made to feel that it is better to hold on to Thy hand in the dark than to walk alone in the light.”